Coopératives d'énergie citoyennes: accelerating the energy transition in Luxembourg!

 TM-Enercoop installation on a local school - Esch-sur-Alzette - 130 kWp in total

 The challenge of engaging volunteer members A fourth challenge concerns the volunteer dynamic in cooperatives, which is essential to their civic-mindedness and dynamism.
 Executive committees are in charge of project development and management, which represents a considerable amount of time.
 It's a ideal learning opportunity for residents from management and project set-up to the financial and technical aspects of a renewable energy project.
-Learning-by-doing (learning by doing) is proving its worth, aided by the spirit of cooperation and mutual aid between cooperatives.
-The committees also include a number of experts, both in engineering and business management, who contribute to a transfer of skills.
+The learning-by-doing approach is proving its worth, aided by the spirit of cooperation and mutual aid between the cooperatives.
+The committees also include a number of experts in engineering and business management, who contribute to the transfer of skills.
 The cooperative is therefore also a human adventure conducive to personal fulfillment and enrichment.
 The challenge then is to maintain or develop this civic aspect within the cooperative, particularly when it has been initiated by the community and therefore calls for civic roots.

 The need for a favorable institutional and funding framework, which remains to be improved despite broad support from the Luxembourg political spectrum and European directives.

 To meet these challenges, the cooperative model of energy production needs a favorable institutional framework.
-This has a structuring impact on the development of citizen-based renewable energies.
-In many of the countries studied, the abolition of support policies has led to a decline in citizen projects (or at least a slowdown).
-For example, Denmark had 900 energy cooperatives and lost 88% as a result of weakened institutional support.
-We also saw above the negative effect in Luxembourg of the removal of certain subsidies in 2013.
+This has a structuring impact on the development of citizen-based renewable energies [7] .
+In many of the countries studied, the abolition of support policies has led to a decline in citizen projects (or at least a slowdown) [8].
+Denmark, for example, had 900 energy cooperatives and lost 88% as a result of weakened institutional support.
+We also saw above the negative effect in Luxembourg of the removal of certain subsidies in 2013 [9].
 The upward momentum must therefore be supported by a favourable incentive frameworkto support the energy transition through public savings.
 Without this, Luxembourg would be depriving itself of a high-potential lever, mortgaging opportunities for low-carbon energy.
 Energy that would contribute to the country's resource sovereignty, with local economic spin-offs, a more controlled energy price and the opportunity for everyone to invest in the transition..
-Here are just a few examples: guaranteed feed-in tariffs, provision of state-owned roofs, opening up a share of wind energy projects to citizens (as has been decided in Wallonia), grid operators assuming the costs of grid connection, accelerated grid connection times, or the development of a national citizen energy strategy.
-For a more exhaustive list of possible measures, see the work of Rescoop (European Federation of Citizen Energy Cooperatives).
+Here are just a few examples: guaranteed feed-in tariffs, provision of state-owned roofs, opening up a share of wind power projects to citizens (as has been decided in Wallonia), grid operators assuming the costs of grid connection, accelerated grid connection times, or the development of a national citizen energy strategy.
+For a more exhaustive list of possible measures, see the work of Rescoop (European Federation of Citizen Energy Cooperatives) [10].

 Results of 2017 municipal elections according to projects implemented by energy cooperatives between 2017 and 2023 (dotted line refers to national results).